privy-gg/redis-sharder/README.md

 - Add redis-sharder to your project. `npm install @arcanebot/redis-sharder`
 - Install and secure [Redis](https://redis.io/) on your machine.
 Redis Sharder requires redis to be secured with a password to use any eval functions because Redis is used for [Pub Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern). **PLEASE USE AUTHORIZATION!**

+# Examples
+You can view our quick start example [here](https://github.com/arcanebot/redis-sharder/blob/master/example/).
+It covers the basics to get you started with scaling your discord bot.
+You will need to create a `config.json` and supply your bot's token for the example to run.

 # Stats